gitronald/IPtoCountry_archive/README.md

 * Example IPv4 address: `180.20.23.162`
 * Example IPv6 address: `2001:0db8:0000:0042:0000:8a2e:0370:7334`

-As you might guess from the examples, IPv6 addresses are far more complex, and allow for far more possible combinations than IPv4.
-This is why they were built - to overcome the eventual exhaustion of available IPv4 addresses.
-Since that exhaustion hasn't happened yet, we will simply *ignore them*.
+IPv6 was built to overcome the eventual exhaustion of available IPv4 addresses, but that hasn't largely happened yet, so we'll just ignore IPv6 for now.

 ### Determining the Location of IP Addresses